nikli2507/krk_chess_game/README.md

 ## Features

 - Set up custom board configurations.
-- Automatically find a good move for the given board configuration and force the win for the program
+- Automatically find a good move for the given board configuration and force the win for the program.
 - Provides a simple web interface for interaction.
+- Possibility to show the search tree.

 ## Requirements